 Upgrading to Club Level with a Regular Room

-On rare occasions, if there is extra room in the club level lounge, the front desk may ask if you’d like to upgrade to club level access (not a club level room, but keeping your same room with access to the lounge) for $100 per night.
+On rare occasions, if there is extra room in the club level lounge, the front desk may ask if you’d like to upgrade to club level access (not a club level room, but keeping your same room with access to the lounge) for $130 per night.
 This is per room, not per person.
-This only happened to us once this year at The Polynesian, but we did accept the offer.
+This is always an option at Wilderness Lodge when you check in if there is availability.
+The only other time this was an option for us was once this year at The Polynesian, and we did accept the offer.
 Generally this is only done for guests who have stayed club level in the past because the cast members know you know what club level is, and they aren’t offering something that a guest won’t understand.

 Wilderness Lodge is the exception in that guests can ask to upgrade to club level when they arrive, and most of the time, the answer is yes.
 When Copper Creek (a Disney Vacation Club resort) moved into Wilderness Lodge, they took half of the rooms in the building which means they also took half of the guests that could have book club level rooms.
 Wilderness Lodge is almost never full because of this, so guests who book regular cash rooms at Wilderness Lodge can ask to add club level access to their rooms, and it’s almost always granted.
 When you do this, you only have access to the lounge: you cannot take advantage of the 90-day FastPass+ bookings because you have to ask at check-in.
 The upgrade cannot be done ahead of time.